berlinguette/thunderbird_daq_automation/frontend/README.md

 This is the frontend interface for the Thunderbird automatic data analyzer.
 It gives users visibility into the conversion/processing status of all experiments stored on the QMI data drive, as well as allowing them to easily run conversion/processing scripts.
+The frontend is meant to interface with the backend API server which manages the inventory of experiments.

+## Installation

+To install dependencies, run `npm install`.
+The program needs a `.env` file in the root directory - use the provided `.env_example` as a template.

+## Usage

+To start the dev server, run `npm run dev`.

+To build for production, run `npm run build` and use `npm run preview` to preview the production build.

 ## Expanding the ESLint configuration